marcelpatrick/isaaclab-RL-tutorials/README.md

 To run the training we need to:
 1. Select the environment we need to train
+  2. asdfasdf
+  3.
-  2. adfadfadfa
+4. adfadfadfa
-3. Select algorithm we want to use to train
+5. Select algorithm we want to use to train
-4. Specify the number of envs we want to train
+6. Specify the number of envs we want to train
-5.
+7.

 ## Gymnasium